vxnuaj/NEOCORTEX/Neurons/Infinity/Neural Networks, & the Biological Brain.md

 **CNNs**

 1980,  Neocognitron was built by Kinihiko Fukushima, designed based on the current knoweldge about the biologicla visual system.
-Of course, LeCunn et al formulated this into the development of CNNs, to learn via backpropagation.
+Of course, LeCunn et al formulated this into the development of CNNs, to learn via backpropagation, to classify hand written digits, primarily the famous MNIST digits.

 ---